abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

        await duration(100, 100);
    }

-Adding Resources to the Model
+Adding resources to the model
 -----------------------------

 We now add resource locations and resource consumption to the model of